 In contributory schemes, both you and your employer pay contributions towards the scheme.

 In non-contributory schemes, you do not contribute but your employer does.

-A defined benefit scheme is one where the benefit entitlement is defined in some way by reference to your earnings, your length of service, an index or a fixed amount.
-So, you know in advance that your pension will be, for example, half of your final salary if you have 40 years service or that it will be a certain amount each week.
-In defined benefit schemes, the contributions may have to be varied from time to time in order to make sure that the fund can meet the level of benefits.
-Some schemes have provisions for the employer to top up the fund if necessary.
+A defined benefit scheme is where the benefit entitlement you get when you retire is defined by reference to your earnings, your length of service, an index, or a fixed amount.
+This means that you know in advance that your pension will be, for example, half of your final salary if you have 40 years’ service or that it will be a certain amount each week.
+In defined benefit schemes, the contributions may have to be varied from time to time to make sure that the fund can meet the level of benefits.
+Some schemes allow the employer to top up the fund if necessary.

-From 25 December 2013 the rules about the distribution of assets in defined benefit pension schemes which are being wound up changed.
 When a defined benefit pension scheme is being wound up, its assets are distributed in a specific order of priority.
-If the scheme is fully funded then all liabilities are met.
+If the scheme is fully funded then all liabilities are met, which means you will get the pension you expected from the scheme.
 If the pension scheme is underfunded or insolvent, then people with a lower order of priority do not get what they expected from the scheme.

-This order applies to cases where the pension scheme is insolvent but the employer is solvent.
-The first priority is additional voluntary contributions and defined contribution benefits.
+This order applies where the defined benefit scheme is insolvent but the employer is solvent.
+The first priority to be paid is additional voluntary contributions and defined contribution benefits.